osmosis-labs/docs/docs/beaker/README.md

 beaker wasm migrate counter --signer-account test1 --raw '{}'
 ```

-And, like before, `--no-wasm-opt` only means for developement.
+And, like before, `--no-wasm-opt` only means for development.
 For mainnet, use:

 ```sh
 beaker wasm upgrade counter --signer-account test1 --raw '{}' --network mainnet